ookiineko/dur/README.md

 to use dur, add these into your `/etc/pacman.conf`:

+> [!WARNING]
+> pkgs are not signed. do not use HTTP, following example is HTTPS

 ```ini
 [dur]
 SigLevel = Optional
 Server = https://random-mirrors.d0ve.workers.dev/0:/dur/
 ```

+(for now, distribution is backed/powered by google drive and goindex)

 ## Packages with old versions